Pylons/pyramid/docs/narr/install.rst

     As of this writing, :app:`Pyramid` is tested against Python 2.7, Python 3.4, Python 3.5, Python 3.6, and PyPy.

-:app:`Pyramid` is known to run on all popular UNIX-like systems such as Linux, Mac OS X, and FreeBSD, as well as on Windows platforms.
+:app:`Pyramid` is known to run on all popular Unix-like systems such as Linux, macOS, and FreeBSD, as well as on Windows platforms.
 It is also known to run on :term:`PyPy` (1.9+).

 :app:`Pyramid` installation does not require the compilation of any C code.